srrathi/Feedback-Page/README.md

 I'll try my best to resolve all the issuesand sorry for delay, I'll keep trying and working on it.

 >> To Run it
-  - Download this project foler and add the node modules folder, which is created when we create a new react app.
+  - Download this project folder and add the node modules folder, which is created when we create a new react app.
   - Open the terminal in the project folder and run following commands
   >> npm install react-router-dom && npm start server